jorge-armando-navarro-flores/jorge-armando-navarro-flores/README.md

 - 🌱 I’m currently learning python and flutter

-- 👯 I’m looking to collaborate on mobile aplications
+- 👯 I’m looking to collaborate on mobile and web development

 - 👨‍💻 All of my projects are available at https://github.com/jorge-armando-navarro-flores